youngjaeoh/Brain-Engraver/README.md

 - In order to finish the application during the process of "learning stage" or "test stage", user should say "아리아, 뇌새김 그만" or "아리아, 뇌새김 닫아줘"
 - When user says "아리아 , 그만", the application terminates without saving its progress.
 - When NUGU speaker is in the session waiting for the user to speak, user can just say "그만" to terminate the process.

+## User Guide
+### Installation
+- The mobile application can be found in 'Google Play Store'. our application will be recommended when the user searches for certain keywords, such as 'English', 'learning', 'vocabulary', 'memorize'.
+Simple click button will install it to the user's mobile phone.
+- For the speaker, Brain Engraver is already installed in NUGU application(both Android and iOS).
+It can be found in the "Education / Kids" catetory under "NUGU PLAY".

 ## Evaluation & Analysis
 It is meaningful in that it memorizes words by communicating with speaker, not by memorizing text-based words.
 Its strength is that it extracts words that users may have forgotten over time based on the forgettingrate.
 Each user has a different forgettingrate table to extract words according to the user's forgetting pattern, and it uses forgettingstage to distinguish between long-term memory and short-term memory.